Templates in Rewriting Induction: Integrating templates in Rewriting Induction

 \section{Integrating templates in Rewriting Induction}

-In this section, we explain the technical details of how to use templates as a lemma generation method in Bounded RI.
-While it is beyond the scope of this paper to fully dive into all the details of the proof system, we will discuss the most important steps in the proof procedures, in particular which deduction rules should be used and the ordering requirements they impose.
-Proofs discussed in the examples have been executed in \cora\ and are available on~\url{https://cs.ru.nl/~cynthiakop/experiments/lsfa26/}.
+In this section, we explain the technical details of how templates can be used as a lemma-generation method in Bounded RI.
+As said, formally presenting Bounded RI is beyond the scope of this paper.
+Therefore, rather than presenting the RI proofs, we discuss the corresponding induction proofs in a self-contained manner.
+In particular, we focus on the ordering requirements arising in the different components of template-based proofs and explain how these can be recombined in concrete instances to obtain a complete induction proof.